pankaj-0301/DiscoveryAI/README.md

    - `OLLAMA`: Your Ollama API URL.
 You should enter it as `http://host.docker.internal:PORT_NUMBER`.
 If you installed Ollama on port 11434, use `http://host.docker.internal:11434`.
 For other ports, adjust accordingly. **You need to fill this if you wish to use Ollama's models instead of OpenAI's**.
    - `GROQ`: Your Groq API key. **You only need to fill this if you wish to use Groq's hosted models**

-     **Note**: You can change these after starting Perplexica from the settings dialog.
+     **Note**: You can change these after starting DiscoveryAI from the settings dialog.

    - `SIMILARITY_MEASURE`: The similarity measure to use (This is filled by default; you can leave it as is if you are unsure about it.)